Den liberala världsordningen, med fokus på demokrati, mänskliga rättigheter, frihandel och internationell rätt, utmanas från många håll.

 Francis Fukuyama received his Ph.D in political science at Harvard University.
 He was a member of the Political Science Department of the RAND Corporation, and of the Policy Planning Staff of the US Department of State.
 He has been Professor of Public Policy at George Mason University, and Professor of International Political Economy at the Johns Hopkins University.
 He served as a member of the President’s Council on Bioethics from 2001–2004.
 Today he is a non-resident fellow at the Carnegie Endowment for International.
 Fukuyama is a member of the American Political Science Association and the Council on Foreign Relations.

-Sergei Guriev is a Professor and Scientific Director of the Master and PhD programmes in Economics at Sciences Po (The Paris Institute of Political Studies).
+Sergei Guriev is a Professor, Scientific Director of the Master and PhD programmes in Economics and Provost at Sciences Po (The Paris Institute of Political Studies).
 He is also Research Fellow and Leader of the Research and Policy Network on Populism at the Center for Economic Policy Research (CEPR) and member of the Executive Committee of the International Economic Association.
 Guriev served as the Chief Economist at the European Bank for Reconstruction and Development in 2016–2019.
 Prior to joining Sciences Po he has been a professor of economics at the New Economic School in Moscow, in 2004–2013 being its Rector.

 Keyu Jin is an Associate Professor of Economics at the London school of Economics and Political Science.
 Her research is focused on international economics, such as on how the rise of China impacts the global economy and international technology competition.
 She is a Member of the Board of Directors of Credit Suisse and non-executive director of Richemont Group.
 She is also a columnist for Project Syndicate and has written many op-eds including for the Financial Times.
 She has experience from the World Bank, the IMF, and the New York Federal Reserve.